Charlie Gomprecht is a designer from Baltimore & is now based in New York City.

-An app designed for social good WOVEN, designed on Figma11/20/2025
+An app designed for social good November 2025

 WOVEN is an app designed to support more intentional relationships with clothing by making care, longevity, and reflection visible parts of the wardrobe experience.
 Developed in response to fast fashion and overconsumption, the project explores how digital systems can shift behavior away from accumulation and toward accountability.